Polish War Graves

 The cemetery at Blacon, Chester, England contains 116 Polish war graves which are under the care of the Commonwealth War

 Graves Commission.
 Most of the graves (112) are in a special war graves plot used for the burial of Polish armed forces and also some British and Commonwealth and other nationalities.
-The burials of the Polish soldiers were made in the year 1947 (except for one which was in 1944).
+The burials of the Polish soldiers were all made in the year 1947 (except for one which was in 1944).

 The war graves plot containing Polish war graves.
 (1 June 2011)

 Mieczyslaw Kuchcinski is on the left of the photograph.
 (1 June 2011)

 A row of Polish war graves.
 The grave of